anyscale/madewithml.github.io/docs/courses/foundations/python.md

     @staticmethod
     def is_cute(breed):
-        return True  # all animaals are cute!
+        return True  # all animals are cute!
 ```

 A `@classmethod` allows us to create class instances by passing in the uninstantiated class itself (`cls`).
 This is a great way to create (or load) classes from objects (ie. dictionaries).